foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 Set optimization level "-O0", and no DSP extensions (unchecking -Xdsp1, -Xdsp2).

-After compilation open disassembly window and check assembly code for function "test".
+After compilation, open disassembly window and check assembly code for function "test".

-Below is the list options used when launching gmake:
+Below is the list of options used when launching gmake:

 ``OLEVE=O0  ADT_COPT="-arcv2em -core1 -Xlib -Xtimer0 -Xtimer1"``